marmelab/react-admin/docs/Actions.md

 };
 ```

-The callback takes 5 arguments:
+The callback takes 6 arguments:
- - the message to display
+- The message to display
- - the level of the notification (`info`, `success` or `warning` - the default is `info`)
+- The level of the notification (`info`, `success` or `warning` - the default is `info`)
- - an `options` object to pass to the `translate` function (because notification messages are translated if your admin has an `i18nProvider`).
+- An `options` object to pass to the `translate` function (because notification messages are translated if your admin has an `i18nProvider`).
 It is useful for inserting variables into the translation.
- - an `undoable` boolean.
+- An `undoable` boolean.
 Set it to `true` if the notification should contain an "undo" button
- - a `duration` number.
+- A `duration` number.
 Set it to `0` if the notification should not be dismissible.
+- A `multiLine` boolean.
+Set it to `true` if the notification message should be shown in more than one line.

 Here are more examples of `useNotify` calls: